I am a trainer and consultant in Lean Manufacturing, Six Sigma, quality management, and business management.

 We fail to consider the implications of our sales, ordering, planning and management objective processes on our production; this creates demands that vary considerably without warning on our production.

 These fluctuating demands cause overburden (Muri) on our processes and people and begin to put back the muda into the system; we no longer have level production, we start to create bigger batches to cope with the demand, and operators start to make mistakes creating defects, maintenance and housekeeping are missed and processes become unreliable, urgent orders are thrown in further disrupting the flow and so on.

 The changes that we made when tackling the Muda in our system are slowly but surely undone as people are stressed and ignore what we have put in place to make the numbers, the gains that we had made are lost and "lean" is discarded as another fad that failed to make a change, the consultant blaming the lack of management support.

-For any lean implementation to succeed we must ensure that all of the three types of waste are tackled together, otherwise this failure will eventually undermine what you have achieved in the other areas.
+For any lean implementation to succeed, we must ensure that all three types of waste are tackled together; otherwise, this failure will eventually undermine what you have achieved in the other areas.